jzohrab/practicing-guitar/docs/part-3-techniques/chaining.rst

 As you add new notes, you might find that previously secure segments fall apart.
 That's your body and brain sorting out how to integrate all of this information into one big "chunk".
 If things completely explode, take some time with it -- perhaps you've hit some kind of technical limit that needs further exploration.

 You may also occasionally find that when you add another link to the chain, you have to re-orchestrate all subsequent fingers, due to an incorrect fingering or position choice.
 It’s a small annoyance, so you might want to use Forwards Chaining as well to work out the “big picture”.
+And don't worry if things which used to be secure fall apart, that's part of the process.

 Why this works
 ^^^^^^^^^^^^^^